mjt-books/python-book/chapters/chapter-1.md

 print("NumPy vectorized:", t1 - t0, "seconds")
 ```

 Compare the numbers.
 This is your first concrete taste of vectorization and low-level libraries doing the work.
+When we later talk about GPUs and accelerators, you can mentally compare those speedups to this “plain Python vs NumPy” baseline.

 ### 2. Compare CPU vs GPU for the same kernel (if you have a GPU)